 their ideas.
 Then bring the class together and discuss what they think is going on.
 Link what they say to the terminology of "Table" and "Shift" that the computer uses.

 Emphasise that the table should always be the largest possible, and the shift should always be less than the table.
 This example could be used to bring these ideas out:

 Ideally, each pair would now work at a computer to develop a method of finding the table and shift with ease.
 If that isn't possible, generate a dozen or so examples at appropriate levels, and write them on the board for the class to work on.
 Students could also work in pairs and create examples for their partners to work out.

 Once students are finding the table and shift easily, bring the class together.
 Generate a new example and ask a pair to talk through their thinking as they work towards the solution, but ask them to stop short of actually giving the answer.
 The rest of the class could write the answer on mini whiteboards once they've heard enough to work it out.
-Repeat, giving other pairs the opportunity to
+Repeat, giving other pairs the opportunity to share their thinking.

 Finally, allow the class some time to work in pairs on the questions at the bottom of the problem, and then discuss their ideas, emphasising the need to justify any conclusions they reach.